radareorg/radare2-book/analysis/emulation.md

 ## Emulation in analysis loop

-Apart from the manual emulation mode it can be used automatically in the analysis loop.
+Apart from the manual emulation mode, it can be used automatically in the analysis loop.
-For example `aaaa` command performs ESIL emulation stage along with others.
+For example, the `aaaa` command performs the ESIL emulation stage along with others.
 To disable or enable its usage you can use `anal.esil` configuration variable.
-There is one more important option, though setting it might be quite dangerous, especially in case of malware - `emu.write` wich allows ESIL VM to modify memory.
+There is one more important option, though setting it might be quite dangerous, especially in the case of malware - `emu.write` which allows ESIL VM to modify memory.
 Sometimes it is required though, especially in the process of deobfuscating or unpacking code.

 To show the process of emulation you can set `asm.emu` variable, which will show calculated